South Carolina National Guard retiree, Camden resident, inducted in Enlisted Hall of Fame

-Retired U.S. Army Command Sgt.
+Retired Command Sgt.
 Maj.
-Preston Gee, Jr., former member of the South Carolina National Guard, was inducted in the South Carolina National Guard Enlisted Hall of Fame during a ceremony at McCrady Training Center in Eastover, South Carolina, March 5, 2021.
-Induction into the South Carolina National Guard Enlisted Hall of Fame is an honor for senior non-commissioned officers who have gone above and beyond in performance of their duties.
-(U.S. Army National Guard photo by Sgt.
-Brian Calhoun, 108th Public Affairs Detachment)
+Preston Gee, Jr., a resident of Camden, South Carolina, was inducted into the South Carolina National Guard Enlisted Hall of Fame during a ceremony at McCrady Training Center in Eastover, South Carolina, March 5, 2020.

 |Date Taken: